-- Lodge a complaint with the Director of the UGC Center for Gender Equity/Equality (CGEE) in writing or in person or by phone (+94 11 3056885) - Lodge a complaint on the UGC Ragging Complaints Portal (www.ugc.ac.lk/rag) - Lodge a complaint by phone with the UGC Call Center (+94 112 123700) - Email the complaints to ragginghelp@ugc.ac.lk or helpme@ugc.ac.lk - Use the Emergency Safety App' on your mobile to make an immediate call for help - Make a police complaint against those who are ragging you
+- Lodge a complaint with the Director of the UGC Center for Gender Equity/Equality (CGEE) in writing or in person or by phone (+94 11 3056885) - Lodge a complaint on the UGC Ragging Complaints Portal (www.ugc.ac.lk/rag) - Lodge a complaint by phone with the UGC Call Center (+94 112 123700) - Email the complaints to ragginghelp@ugc.ac.lk or helpme@ugc.ac.lk - Make a police complaint against those who are ragging you

 You might worry that you will be marginalized and targeted by your seniors if you take a stand against ragging.
 We understand that concern.
-But remember that we all are responsible for eliminating this unlawful practice from our universities.
+But remember that we all are responsible for eliminating this unlawful practice from our university.
 There are also many students who are against ragging but are too scared to speak out - they are perhaps in the majority.
 Imagine what a strong force you could be if the majority against ragging speak out and stand up against ragging?

 Don't forget - there are already student groups in this faculty who are against ragging.
 Get in touch with them and also form your own groups!
 There are also staff members to support you.
 Most importantly, the law is on YOUR side!

-Ragging is neither a means of familiarization nor an induction of freshers, but an outdated, illegal and totally unacceptable form of behavior and must be eliminated from our universities.
+Ragging is neither a means of familiarization nor an induction of freshers, but an outdated, illegal and totally unacceptable form of behavior and must be eliminated from our university.
 Ragging is a violation of human rights.
 Therefore, respect yourself and your fellow students and say NO to Ragging.
 Do not even become a silent witness to ragging.